Kolcha/paletteicon/README.md

 Tested with Qt 5.9 and above, but should work even with older versions.
 It even doesn't require any modern C++ features.

 Tested and works fine in Linux (with different DE), Windows, macOS.
-It is not so useful in Windows and macOS, but it should be shipped with app, because renamed icons are not handled correctly by default SvgIconEngine.
+It is maybe not so useful in Windows and macOS, but it should be shipped with an app, because renamed icons are not handled correctly by default [`QSvgIconEngine`](https://code.qt.io/cgit/qt/qtsvg.git/tree/src/plugins/iconengines/svgiconengine).